salemalem/matic-docs/docs/supernets/operate/local-supernet.md

 ## Prerequisites

 Before starting this tutorial, you should understand the basics of blockchain technology and be familiar with command-line interfaces.
-It would help if you also had the polygon-edge binary installed on your machine.
+It would help if you also had the ./polygon-edge binary installed on your machine.
 Check out the [installation guide](/docs/supernets/operate/supernets-install) for more information if you haven't already.

 Ensure you have the following system prerequisites: